folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 1. Select the piece you want to edit.
 2. In the **Edit piece** dialog, the same fields as the [Add piece](#adding-an-expected-piece) dialog appear.
 See above for more information.
-3. Fill out the desired fields.
+3. Edit the contents of fields, as needed.
 4. Click **Save & close.** A confirmation message appears and the piece is updated.